 In fiction, getting really fat or really muscular will increase your height.
 This is done to exaggerate how big the character is or just because it makes the character easier to draw.
 Of course, in Real Life

-, you have a set adult height and no amount of weight gain will increase it.
+, you have a set adult height (unless you have some sudden growth disorder) and no amount of weight gain will increase it.

 Compare: Balloon Belly